spidermanexyz/Dev.ini/README.md

 # 🌌 Ark INI Loader

-Ark INI Loader is a goofy Windows application designed to quickly load and replace your **INI** files for the game **ARK: Survival Evolved**.
+Ark INI Loader is a Windows application designed to quickly load and replace your **INI** files for the game **ARK: Survival Evolved**.
 This tool allows you to easily **import, preview, and apply custom INI configurations** to streamline your gameplay settings.

 ---